algorithmiaio/dev-center/_pages/administration/admin-config/configure-aks.md

 ---
-categories: admin-panel
+categories: admin-config
 layout: article
 title: Configure an Azure Kubernetes Service (AKS) Cluster
 ---

-This page contains information for configuring a managed AKS cluster with the appropriate network access for use with [Constellation Distributed Serving](https://training.algorithmia.com/exploring-the-admin-panel/849126).
+This page contains information for configuring a managed AKS cluster with the appropriate network access for use with [Constellation Distributed Serving](/developers/administration/admin-panel/constellation).

-<span style="color: #843fa1; font-size: 16pt;">NOTE: This feature (and its associated documentation) is currently in **beta**.</span>
+This feature (and its associated documentation) is currently in **beta**.
+{: .notice-info}

+This feature is only available in Algorithmia Enterprise installations.
+{: .notice-enterprise}

 ## Table of Contents